ortus-boxlang/boxlang-docs/boxlang-language/reference/built-in-functions/array/ArraySplice.md

 Modifies an array by removing elements and adding new elements.

+It starts from the index, removes as many elements as specified by elementCountForRemoval, and puts the replacements starting from index position.

 ## Method Signature

 ```
 ArraySplice(array=[modifiablearray], index=[numeric], elementCountForRemoval=[numeric], replacements=[array])
 ```

 ### Arguments

 | Argument | Type | Required | Description | Default |
 |----------|------|----------|-------------|---------|